 Note: Resetting the master code has no effect on other codes and cards.
-Resets are recorded in the control panel memory and sent to the ARC (Alarm Receiving Centre, previously called a central monitoring station).
+Resets are recorded in the control panel memory and sent to the ARC.

 6.11 Enrollment to other devices (UC, AC)

 Keying in 299 sends an enrollment signal to enroll the control panel to UC-82 or AC-82 receiving modules (see 5.5).
 This sequence can also be used to enroll a sub control panel to a master control panel (see 6.9).